Don't Nod: Founding and debut title (2008–2013)

 Dontnod Entertainment was founded by Hervé Bonin, Aleksi Briclot, Alain Damasio, Oskar Guilbert and Jean-Maxime Moris on 1 May 2008, alongside other former Criterion Games, Ubisoft and Electronic Arts staff.
-"Dontnod" is a palindrome devised by co-founder Alain Damasio.
-Founding investment partners were Kostadin and Mariana Yaneva, Douglas and Claudie Hawes and Viktor Kalvachev.
-Originally based in Quartier des Quinze-Vingts in the 12th arrondissement, the studio moved into a new office in Quartier de la Villette in the 19th arrondissement to accommodate the company's growth in late 2008.
-The studio used Unreal Engine 3 for their first game, working with Epic Games' engineering team which leading to Epic extending Dontnod's UE3 evaluation and has since used the engine for all of its games.
+"Dontnod" is a palindrome devised by Damasio.
+The company won a science competition of 30 000€ from the Ministry of Research with a fluid flow simulation.
+Founding investment partners were Kostadin and Mariana Yaneva (invested 20 000€), Douglas and Claudie Hawes, and Viktor Kalvachev.
+Originally based in Quartier des Quinze-Vingts in the 12th arrondissement, the studio moved into a new office in Quartier de la Villette in the 19th arrondissement to accommodate the company's growth at the time.
+The studio used Unreal Engine 3 for their first release, working with Epic Games' engineering team, and has since employed the engine for all of its games.

 Dontnod's debut title was Remember Me, which would at first be a PlayStation 3-exclusive role-playing game, but was dropped by publisher Sony Interactive Entertainment in 2011 on account of cuts in funding.
 It was presented at Gamescom the same year to attract another publishing deal; the following year, Capcom Europe acquired the rights and reimagined it as an action-adventure game, released in June 2013.
 In 2013, Dontnod was the most subsidised studio with €600 000 aid by the French agency Centre national du cinéma et de l'image animée (CNC).
 Including aid for a new intellectual property (IP) project codenamed "What if?" (later Life Is Strange) for €200 000.